 - 4. Players rushing the quarterback may attempt to block a pass; however, contact to the QB, unless ruled incidental by the official, would result in a roughing the passer penalty. - 5.
-The offense cannot impede the rusher in any way.
-The rusher has the right to a clear path to the quarterback, regardless of where they line up prior to the snap.
+The offense cannot impede the rusher's PATH to the quarterback, regardless of where they line up prior to the snap.
 The PATH is set pre-snap from the rusher or rushers directly to the QB.
 PATH does not move once the quarterback moves.
 If the "path or line" is occupied by a moving offensive player, then it is the offense's responsibility to avoid the rusher.
 Any disruption to the rusher's path and/or contact will result in an 'Impeding the Rusher' penalty.
 If the offensive player does not move after the snap, then it is the rusher(s) responsibility to go around the offensive player and avoid contact. - 6.
 A sack occurs if the quarterback's flags are pulled behind the line of scrimmage.
 The ball will be spotted where possession of the ball is when the flag is pulled. - A 2-point Safety is awarded if a flag pull takes place in the offensive team's end zone.